darioShar/PDMP/readme.md

 # PDMP

-## What can be done

-* train and evaluate PDMP/diffusion models for data generation
-* datasets: simple 2d data (gmm_grid, alpha_stable_grid etc.), image datasets (mnist, cifar10, celeba)

-## Structure of the project

-We plan to draw a figure representing the whole program flow.
-It is a bit complicated for the moment so we will just point at the most important parts of the code

-### Models
-* The MLP model used by ZigZag and diffusion for 2D data is located in `./PDMP/models/Model.py` and corresponds to the `MLPModel` object
-* The U-Net model used by ZigZag and diffusion for image data is located in `./PDMP/models/unet.py` and corresponds to the `UNetModel` object
-* The Normalizing Flow models used by HMC and BPS is located in `./PDMP/models/NormalizingFlow.py` and corresponds to the `NormalizingFlowModel` object.
-They can be used in conjunction with a VAE, but this has not worked out very well (for the moment the vae implementation clutters the code a bit, this will be dealt with later on.)

-### PDMP computations
-* Look at the `./PDMP/compute/pdmp.py` file, where we define the forward, the training loss, and the backward sampling.
-* Look at `get_densities_from_zigzag_output` to see how we retrieve the densities from ZigZag output.
-ZigZag's output is of format (B, 2*C, ...) where B is the batch size and C the number of channels of the data ($C=1$ for 2D data).
-The first C channels correspond to velocity=-1, the second to velocity=1.

-### Todo...
-generation, evaluation, training manager and ema models, experiment design, overall codeflow

 ## How to run

 Open and modify ***./PDMP/config/2d_data.yml*** to configurate the run (on 2d datasets).
 You will find all relevant adjustable parameters.
 To launch an experiment, run the `./run_PDMP.py` script: